Spomky-Labs/otphp/doc/index.md

 In the example above, we use the `TOTP` class, but you can use the `HOTP` one the same way.

-Then, you have to configure you applications.
+Then, you have to configure your applications.
 You can use the provisioning Uri (`$otp->getProvisioningUri();`) as QR Code input to easily configure all of them.

 We recommend you to use your own QR Code generator (e.g. [BaconQrCode](https://packagist.org/packages/bacon/bacon-qr-code) or [endroid/qr-code](https://github.com/endroid/qr-code)).